 OA North would like to thank the Environment Agency for commissioning the report, their assistance during fieldwork, for providing survey data previously carried out at the site, and for providing the digital OS base map.
-OA North would like to thank Peter Doktor and Philip Catherall of the Environment Agency and, in particular, Roger Beecroft of Wildlife and Countryside Services provided valuable information and guidance.
+In particular OA North would like to thank Peter Doktor and Philip Catherall of the Environment Agency and, in particular, Roger Beecroft of Wildlife and Countryside Services, who provided valuable information and guidance.

 The auger survey was undertaken by Lucy Verrill and Christina Robinson.
 Lucy Verrill described the sediments and recorded the lithological data.
 Christina Robinson recorded the co-ordinates and height of each location with a GIS software package.
-Lucy Verrill wrote the report.
+Heather Wallis compiled the archaeological background.
+Lucy Verrill wrote the report with contributions from Denise Druce and Heather Wallis.
 Denice Druce, Carl Champness, Neil Wearing and Mark Tidmarsh, assisted by Joanne Cook, produced the lithological diagrams and created the maps.
-Pip Hawoth compiled Appendix 2 and Joanne Levy entered the data into OASIS, the online database of archaeological events.
+Pip Haworth compiled Appendix 2 and Joanne Levey entered the data into OASIS, the online database of archaeological events.
 Elizabeth Huckerby managed the project and edited the report.